amarula/dyndesign/docs/class_builder.md

 Class Builder is an impressive module that makes it easy to **build classes by simply providing a set of configuration settings**.

-The primary objective of the Class Builder is to completely **separate** the code responsible for **class configuration from the core logic** of the classes.
+The primary objective of Class Builder is to completely **separate** the code responsible for **class configuration** from **the core logic** of the classes.
 Thanks to a set of ad hoc tools, Python developers can now define a set of possible configurations for a Base class in terms of **Parent** and **Component** Class Dependencies.
 They can then build classes based on the Base class by selecting one or more Building Options.

-The first step involves configuring a Base class with a comprehensive set of configurations, grouped by Building Options.
-These Options include **Boolean Options**, which can result in either a true or false value, and **Switch Options**, which enable the selection of one of a set of alternative choices.
+The first step involves configuring a Base class with a comprehensive set of potential configurations, grouped by Building Options.
+These Options include **Boolean Options**, which can result in either a True or False value, and **Switch Options**, which enable the selection of one of a set of alternative choices.

 The class configuration is achieved through the `dynconfig` decorator, offering three distinct levels of separation between class configuration and core logic:

-1. the class configuration can be encapsulated within a Configurator class that can be seamlessly associated with the Base class using `dynconfig` as a class decorator,
+1. the class configuration can be encapsulated within a Configurator class that can be associated with the Base class using `dynconfig` as a class decorator,
 1. the class configuration can be passed to `dynconfig` class decorator as argument, or
 1. `dynconfig` can also function as method decorator to configure component